Posted on 16th July 2021

 Though the Zeppelin Company had a good safety record Airships in general did not and in the previous years there had been a number of significant disasters.
 The dramatic capture of the Hindenburg’s last moments on newsreel made it the most high-profile and famous airship disaster but it was far from being the deadliest in terms of loss of life.
 On 5 October 1930, the British R101, had crashed into a field in Beauvais, France, after hitting power lines killing 48 of the 55 passengers on board whilst on 4 April 1933, the U.S.S Akron had crashed into the sea during a severe storm killing 73 of the 76 people aboard.

-The very public and horrifying demise of the Hindenburg saw as a consequence the end of the Airship as a means of commercial travel, though the Graf Zeppelin continued to operate for some months afterwards though it no longer carried passengers.
+The very public and horrifying demise of the Hindenburg saw the end of the Airship as a means of commercial travel, though the Graf Zeppelin continued to operate for some months afterwards though it no longer carried passengers.

 The unsuitability of the Airship for trans-Atlantic travel had been revealed in the most brutal and graphic way but the destruction of the Hindenburg aside perhaps its demise was already inevitable for just three years later on 26 March 1939, the Pan-American Yankee Clipper carried the first fee-paying passenger’s non-stop across the Atlantic Ocean by aeroplane.